-I'm the Washington, D.C., bureau chief for Rolling Stone and a contributing writer for The California Sunday Magazine.
-I used to write for Mother Jones and National Journal.
+I'm the Washington, D.C., bureau chief for Rolling Stone.
+I used to write for Mother Jones, National Journal, and The California Sunday Magazine.
 My work has also appeared at The New Republic, Huffington Post Highline, and Men's Journal.
 I write features, profiles, and investigative pieces about politics, Hollywood, Wall Street, crime, and everything in between.

 The Society of Professional Journalists-NorCal named me its outstanding emerging journalist for 2012, and my money-in-politics reporting was cited as part of Mother Jones' 2013 Izzy Award awarded by Ithaca College.
 In 2011 I reported from China with the support of Middlebury College's Fellowship in Environmental Journalism program.
 While I was at Mother Jones, the magazine earned three National Magazine Award nominations for general excellence, winning in 2010.
 I also contributed to MoJo's 2009 "Climate Countdown" package, which won the James Aronson award for social justice journalism.